CookeShane/AIChatBot/README.md

   - **First Line**: `<the question>`
   - **Subsequent Lines**: `<the answer>`

 To modify or add categories, you will need to edit the `AIChatBot/faq_chatbot/management/commands/populate_db.py` file.
-After making your changes, populate the database by running the following command:
+After making your changes, populate the database by running the command below.
+Please note, this command clears the database entirely and then repopulates it when its run.
+It is included in the `Dockerfile` and `docker-compose.yml` by default but can be taken out for quicker container start times.
 ```bash
 python manage.py populate_db
 ```